 Spirulina is believed to be a photosynthetic species that is about 3.5 billion years old.
 It is also speculated that such species were responsible for releasing oxygen into the atmosphere on the early Earth.

-This amazing food first came to light in the 1940s in French Equatorial Africa, when French troops stumbled upon a food that the locals were growing.
+This amazing food first came to light in the 1940s in French Equatorial Africa, when French troops stumbled upon the food that the locals were growing.
 It was growing on the surface of lakes and it was being collected, sun-dried and sold in the local markets.
-Biologists concluded that it was an algae that was being grown and eaten.
+Biologists concluded that it was an alga that was being grown and eaten.
 It is also the food of local birds, like flamingoes.

 Spirulina geiteleri was discovered in the alkaline lakes in Mexico and it was also being consumed by the locals.
 Historical writings revealed that it was consumed as food even during the time of the Spanish conquest during the 15th century.
 Even Columbus’ personal literature revealed something about an ooze-like substance being collected from lakes, sun-dried and baked like bread.

 |Total lipid (fat) [g]||0.39|

 |Magnesium, Mg [mg]||19|

 |Phosphorus, P [mg]||11|